-NZ IFRS 16 Leases
+NZ IFRS 16 Leases (NZ IFRS 16)

-The XRB issued the final version of NZ IFRS 16 Leases in February 2016.
-NZ IFRS 16 introduces a single lessee accounting model and requires a lessee to recognise assets and liabilities for all leases with a term of more than 12 months, unless the underlying asset is of low value.
-A lessee is required to recognise a right-of-use asset representing its right to use the underlying leased asset and a lease liability representing its obligation to make lease payments.
+The final version of NZ IFRS 16 Leases was issued in February 2016 and is not effective for the Banking Group until 1 October 2019.
+NZ IFRS 16 requires a lessee to recognise its right to use the underlying leased asset, as a right-of-use asset, and obligation to make lease payments as a lease liability.
 NZ IFRS 16 substantially carries forward the lessor accounting requirements in NZ IAS 17 Leases.

-Accordingly, a lessor continues to classify its leases as operating leases or finance leases, and to account for those two types of leases differently.
-NZ IFRS 16 is not mandatorily effective for the Banking Group until 1 October 2019.
-The Banking Group is in the process of assessing the impact of application of NZ IFRS 16 and is not yet able to reasonably estimate the impact on its financial statements.
+The Banking Group is in the process of assessing the impact of the application of NZ IFRS 16 and is not yet able to reasonably estimate the impact on its financial statements.